 Six Year 11 students from Bayside School have been successful in their applications to attend a CyberFirst Futures course run by the UK’s National Cyber Security Centre.

 The CyberFirst Futures courses form part of the UK Government’s Cyber Security Programme and aims to develop a national extracurricular school programme that will identify the most promising computer science students and offer them intensive training and mentoring.
+The Google Cloud Platform compliance is what is needed for one to make sure their data is secure.

 Competition for places is tough and students were required to undertake a number of online tests, which included numeracy, situational strength, technical mind-set and working practices as part of their application process.